cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

 - `include_paid_apis` (boolean) (default: false)

   When set to `true` plugin will sync data from APIs that incur a fee.
-Currently only `aws_costexplorer*` tables requires this flag to be set to true.
+Currently only `aws_costexplorer*` tables require this flag to be set to `true`.

 ## account